SebZanardo/ORAC/README.md

 # ORAC
 ### My ORAC solutions which all produce correct answers.
-Input and output files have not been included in problem directories.
+Problem statements, as well as input and output files have not been included this repository.
 If you want to run the solution you will have to create your own `input.txt` file named according to the problem statement and ensure it contains valid input.

 All problems are property of [ORAC](https://orac2.info/hub/)